powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Transformer Data_

-The _Transformer Data_ block defines the two winding and three winding transformers.
-Each two winding transformer requires four single line records and the three winding transformer five.
-A `0` value in the field `K` of the _Transformer Data_ record is used to indicate that is a two winding transformer, otherwise is considered a three winding transformer.
+The _Transformer Data_ block defines two winding and three winding transformers.
+Two winding transformer have four line records, while three winding transformer have five line records.
+A `0` value in the field `K` of the _Transformer Data_ record first line is used to indicate that is a two winding transformer, otherwise is considered a three winding transformer.

-Each two winding record block creates a new two winding transformer in the PowSyBl grid model associated with two voltage levels (could be only one if it is a phase shifter) inside the same substation and with the following attributes:
+PSS@E two winding records are mapped to two winding transformers in the PowSyBl grid model.
+They are associated with corresponding voltage levels inside the same substation and defined with the following attributes:

 - **Id** according to the pattern `T-<n>-<m>-<p>` where `n` represents the PSS®E bus `1` number (field `I` in the _Transformer Data_ record), `m` represents the bus `2` number (field `J` in the _Transformer Data_ record) and `p` is the circuit identifier (field `CKT` in the _Transformer Data_ record).
 - **ConnectableBus1** PowSyBl bus identifier assigned to the PSS®E bus `1` number (field `I` in the _Transformer Data_ record).